 The true-life moment that inspired a children's story about race, learning, and understanding also serves as a powerful example of empathy education in the context of racial segregation.

-I inherited from my mother several stacks of typewritten pages she fondly referred to as her 'book.'
-The task fell to me to gather and edit her life’s collected musings, which included poignant children's stories that reflected her views on empathy education and the impact of racial segregation.
-In the process, I discovered a trove of small but vivid life experiences, like the one shared here.
-Some I remembered her telling us as children; others would have been lost entirely had she not taken the time to write them down.
-ROBERT
+As a retired music teacher with 35 years of experience in elementary music choir and piano instruction, I have a deep appreciation for my mother.
+She left behind several stacks of typewritten pages, affectionately referred to as her “book.”
+My responsibility was to compile and edit her life’s collected musings, which encompassed poignant children’s stories that reflected her perspectives on empathy education and the detrimental effects of racial segregation.
+During this process, I uncovered a wealth of intimate and vivid life experiences, such as the one shared here.
+Some of these memories were passed down to us as children; others would have been lost entirely had she not dedicated the time to document them.
+Robert Clark

 Katherine (Kate) Clark, a Kentucky native, found herself re-rooted in the flatlands of Florida during the land boom of the 1920s.
 Raised by educators and coming from a lineage of teachers, she grew up alongside two sharp-minded older brothers in a household where learning was not just a value but a way of life.
 This emphasis on education fostered her understanding of empathy education, which would later influence her story telling.